Whale Watching Cruise (approx 2.5 hours)

 See whales at Eden named as one of Australia’s top Whale Watching destinations by Australian Geographic over the last 10 years!

-Whale watching cruises commence August and operate each morning until mid November.
-Duration approximately 3 hours.
+Whale watching cruises commence late May and operate daily until mid November.
+Duration approximately 2.5 hours.

 At this time of the year majestic Humpback whales frequent the waters just off the coast at Eden, at times coming into Twofold Bay on their southern migration.
 Other species of whales that also visit this area include Southern Right, Minke, occasionally Blue, Bryde’s and Orca.
 Most years whales can be observed lateral lunge feeding – one of the few places in the world this can be seen!